filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag can be safely disabled.
 It is only necessary for developers who require exmaple files in order to learn Python.

 ### gdbm
-Build and install the `gdbm` module, that provides an interface to the GNU DBM library. `gdbm` objects behave like mappings (dictionaries), except that keys and values are always strings.
-When the flag is disabled, add the `gdbm` module to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build to disable module installation.
+Build and install the `dbm` module, that provides an interface to the GNU DBM library. `gdbm` objects behave like mappings (dictionaries), except that keys and values are always strings.
+When the flag is disabled, add the `MODULE__GDBM_STATE=disabled` and `MODULE__DBM_STATE=disabled` to the `Makefile` to prevent the module from being installed.

 It is safe to disable this flag.